Get the Best WordPress Backup

 Click Validate to allow Duplicator to test the database connection.
 Accept the terms and notices and continue.

-Next, confirm the installation settings:
+Next, confirm the installation settings.

 Confirm standalone subsite installation